 The VIX and volatility futures do approximate each other on their expiration date (see below for the discussion on VRO), but otherwise the volatility futures can be lower or higher than the VIX.
-VIX central is a very useful website that not only gives the VIX futures delayed quotes, but also shows the term structure—a graph of the VIX Futures for the various monthsvs time.
+VIX central is a very useful website that not only gives the VIX futures delayed quotes, but also shows the term structure—a graph of the VIX Futures for the various expiraton dates vs time.
 The VIX central site also has historical VIX Futures data which can be compared to the term structure of the CBOE”s constant maturity indexes: VXST, VIX, VXV, and VXMT which show 9, 30, 93, and 180 day expectations of volatility.

 Source: OCC and CBOE option expiration calendars

 For a spreadsheet calculator for all historical expiration days see this CBOE tool.